hashgraph/hedera-services/docs/transaction-prechecks.md

 ## :moneybag:&nbsp; Failed solvency checks
 - `INSUFFICIENT_TX_FEE`
   * No positive [`transactionFee`](https://hashgraph.github.io/hedera-protobufs/#proto.TransactionBody)
-    was offered, or a positive fee _was_ offered, but was insufficient.
+    was offered, or a positive fee _was_ offered, but was insufficient to cover the network and node fees for the transaction.
 - `PAYER_ACCOUNT_NOT_FOUND`
   * There was no payer `AccountID` given, or a payer _was_ given, but the given account was deleted or missing.
 - `KEY_PREFIX_MISMATCH`
   * More than one [`pubKeyPrefix`](https://hashgraph.github.io/hedera-protobufs/#proto.SignaturePair)
     in the resolved [`SignatureMap`](https://hashgraph.github.io/hedera-protobufs/#proto.SignatureMap)
-    for the transaction was a prefix of some Ed25519 key in the payer's Hedera key.
+    for the transaction was a prefix of the same Ed25519 key in the payer's Hedera key.
 - `INVALID_ACCOUNT_ID`
   * _(Query precheck only)_ The query payment [`transfers`](https://hashgraph.github.io/hedera-protobufs/#proto.TransferList)